Floquet dynamics in quantum measurement of mechanical motion: Conclusion

 \section{Conclusion}

 Rapid advances in cavity optomechanics over the last decade now enable quantum control of mechanical oscillators using electromagnetic radiation.
-Here we have shown that, similar to previously studied classical noise phenomena, quantum effects can be masked by classical nonlinearities, that lead to modification of the effective scattering rates between thermomechanical sidebands of closely-tuned applied drives.
-Although we have focused on motional sideband asymmetry measurements, our results apply to any experiment utilizing continuous monitoring of the mechanical oscillator with multiple tones~\cite{wollman_quantum_2015,kronwald_dissipative_2014}, such as backaction-evading measurement~\cite{suh_mechanically_2014}, mechanical quantum squeezing~\cite{kronwald_arbitrarily_2013} and dissipative optical squeezing ~\cite{kronwald_dissipative_2014}, entanglement of two mechanical oscillators using reservoir engineering ~\cite{woolley_two-mode_2014,ockeloen-korppi_stabilized_2018}, and recently demonstrated non-reciprocal devices~\cite{bernier_nonreciprocal_2017, peterson_demonstration_2017}.
-Moreover, quantum optomechanics encompasses a wide range of electromagnetic cavities susceptible to thermal Kerr-type effects, such as photonic crystal~\cite{barclay_nonlinear_2005}, whispering-gallery mode~\cite{verhagen_quantum-coherent_2012}, as well as microwave cavities~\cite{suh_thermally_2012}.
-It is therefore necessary, in addition to the characterization of noise properties, to rule out such effects, by performing additional measurements, such as equal-tone red-detuned pump (Fig.~\ref{fig:dual_tone_all}) and cavity frequency response measurements (Fig.~\ref{fig:response}).
-By comparing sideband asymmetry measurements with calibrated thermometry, we have shown that quantum mechanical effects are once again dominant when the system is operated outside the bandwidth of cavity Kerr-type effects.
+Here we have shown that quantum effects such as motional sideband asymmetry can be masked by classical nonlinearities, that lead to modification of the effective scattering rates between thermomechanical sidebands of closely-tuned applied drives due to Floquet dynamics.
+Such phenomena can have substantial impact and introduce additional dynamics in those schemes utilizing continuous monitoring of the mechanical oscillator with multiple tones, such as backaction-evading measurement~\cite{suh_mechanically_2014,shomroni2018}, mechanical quantum squeezing~\cite{kronwald_arbitrarily_2013,wollman_quantum_2015,lecocq_quantum_2015,pirkkalainen_squeezing_2015,lei2016} and dissipative optical squeezing~\cite{kronwald_dissipative_2014}, entanglement of two mechanical oscillators~\cite{woolley_two-mode_2014,ockeloen-korppi_stabilized_2018}, optomechanical non-reciprocity~\cite{bernier_nonreciprocal_2017,peterson_demonstration_2017,Xu_2018}.
+The observed Floquet dynamics can be exploited for future optomechanical Floquet engineering with time periodic modulation, such as generation of optomechanical topological phases~\cite{schmidt2015,mathew2018} and continuous variable quantum information~\cite{schmidt2012}.